Cookie Consent by Privacy Policies Generator website

 Competent authorities (including local planning authorities) considering planning proposals for development draining via a sewer to a wastewater treatment works subject to the upgrade duty are required to consider that the nutrient pollution standard will be met by the upgrade date for the purposes of Habitats Regulations Assessments.
 The calculator has been updated to account for this.

-Natural England have produced a methodology note [pdf document] and guidance note [pdf document] explaining each of the stages of calculating the nutrient budget for a proposal.
+Natural England have produced guidance [external link] explaining each of the stages of calculating the nutrient budget for a proposal.

 The Council has also produced a Nutrient Neutrality Budget Calculator guidance note [pdf document] advising on the inputs and assumptions to be used within the calculator in Darlington Borough.
 This includes the average occupancy rate that should be used.
 This is informed by the occupancy report commissioned to review the average occupancy rates for the Tees Catchment.